What Is a Purchase Order & How Does It Work?

 The Difference Between a Purchase Order and an Invoice

-Because purchase orders and invoices are both legally binding financial documents that are exchanged between sellers and buyers, it’s not surprising that the two are often mixed up.
+Because purchase orders and invoices are both legally binding documents that are exchanged between sellers and buyers, it’s not surprising that they’re often mixed up.
 The two are also connected because a purchase order is often used to create an invoice, as a reference for the goods purchased and their prices.
-However, each document is used at a different point in the buying process, and they are used by different people as well.
+However, each document is used at a different point in the buying process and often used by different people, as well.